boulders along the shoreline

 If you’re interested in helping to make this project a reality...

-If you’re interested in helping to make this project a reality, please donate at indianriverlakes.org.
-You can contribute gifts of stock, contributions from your IRA, or give a gift through the mail or donate now.
+If you’re interested in helping to make this project a reality, please contribute gifts of stock, make contributions from your IRA, or give a gift through the mail or contribute online.

 "I don't want the photographs to be all that's left.
 That thought is just heartbreaking.
 I want others to be able to experience the magic here that we did."